 - If you grow impatient and try to afford too many things at once, it’s easy to stretch yourself too thin and wind up in debt.

-- If you focus too intently on fun goals like trips, cars or home improvements, to the detriment of emergency savings and retirement funds, you may go for years living in relative comfort, only to find yourself behind the ball at an older age.
+- If you devote too intently on fun goals like trips, cars or home improvements, to the detriment of emergency savings and retirement funds, you may go for years living in relative comfort, only to find yourself behind the ball at an older age.

 - Conversely, if you put all of your money towards retirement savings and never spend money on anything for yourself, you run the risk of not knowing how to enjoy any of the money you’ve worked so hard to earn and save.